Team-Resourceful/ResourcefulBeesDocs/docs/getting_started/language_files.md

   ![](https://i.imgur.com/Sq9sp1e.png)
 * Inside the `lang` folder, creating a file called `en_us.json` will create an English US language file.
 * You can specify a different language using any one of the language codes found [here](https://minecraft.gamepedia.com/Language) under the **Available languages** section.
-* Every custom bee added needs the below information added to the language file:
+* Every custom bee added should have language entries similar to the Blaze example below:
 ```json
 {
    "block.resourcefulbees.blaze_honeycomb_block": "Blaze Honeycomb Block",